 Measuring employee productivity

-There are a lot of tasks that stem from payroll, including:
+There are a variety of tasks that stem from payroll, including:

 Analyzing labor costs

-Beyond the mere need to process paychecks, improvement to payroll and benefits can be a great way to enhance employee performance and morale.
+Beyond the mere need to process paychecks, improving payroll and benefits can be a great way to enhance employee performance and morale.

 Creating a training program for new and existing employees is critical for building a successful workforce.
-Not only should training materials be created for onboarding new members, but you should also provide materials for continued growth and development.
+Not only should you create training materials for onboarding new members, but you should also provide opportunities for continued growth and development.

 Training materials could include: